The Best Ways to Optimise the Customer's and Your Order-to-Cash Process

 - Shipping: this includes the logistics needed to ensure the product is delivered to the customer

-The challenges of order to cash
+The challenges of order-to-cash

-The order to cash process is more than a simple operational cycle.
+The order-to-cash process is more than a simple operational cycle.
 Today more than ever, this cycle can be automated and optimised through digitisation, to gain a competitive advantage in areas such as:

-- cost-effectiveness: optimising the O2C cycle means spending less time on administrative procedures, and focusing on value-added tasks instead to reduce costs and increase efficiency
+- cost-effectiveness: optimising the O2C cycle means spending less time on administrative procedures, and focusing on value-added tasks to reduce costs and increase efficiency

-- quality management: the main objective of order to cash optimisation is to deliver a positive customer experience, which avoids litigations and enhances customer loyalty
+- quality management: the main objective of order-to-cash optimisation is to deliver a positive customer experience, which avoids litigations and enhances customer loyalty

 How to optimise the order to cash process